Fahmiin-Abdullah/weathery-space-api/README.md

   <<: *default

 ```
+5. Run `bundle exec rspec` to run RSpec tests
-5. Run `rails s` to start
+6. Run `rails s` to start
-6. In something like postman or in cUrl, make a request to `POST http://localhost:3000/forecast` and payload
+7. In something like postman or in cUrl, make a request to `POST http://localhost:3000/forecast` and payload
 ```json
 {
   "location": "Brunei",